 3. An education

 From the inner workings of MI6 to the intricacies of chocolate production and the different tastes of cacao from different locations, it’s surprising what I’ve learned on board.
+Some of the best things to do on a cruise can be the unexpected ones.
 You can be trained by RADA, become part of a choir, learn any number of crafts or how to dance ballroom.
 There’s even an opportunity for students to take a semester at sea.
 No danger in wanting to play hooky on that one.